-This course provides an overview about important past and current developments, concepts, and applications in the fast evolving field of machine intelligence.
-It is an introductory course and could later be extended by higher studies in areas such as, advanced machine learning, data mining, bioinformatics, image processing, optimisation, autonomous agents, computer vision, computer graphics, and related fields.
+This course provides an overview of important past and current developments, concepts, and applications in the fast evolving field of machine intelligence.
+It is an introductory course and could later be extended by higher studies in areas such as, advanced machine learning, data mining, bioinformatics, deep learning, optimisation, autonomous agents, computer vision, computer graphics, and related fields.
 The course's topic is a central part of computer science and software engineering.
 Many of the concepts addressed by this course were initially biologically motivated and fall under the umbrella of brain theory.
-The aim is to get an understanding of intelligence, learning, memory, language, and the workings of the human brain by modelling and implementing aspects of these concepts in the computer.
-With the availability of faster workstations and sophisticated robotic hardware machine intelligence methods can find more widespread applications.
-This course will address several applications and systems where machine intelligence methods lead to significant advancements, often surprising solutions, and sometimes triumphal success.
+The aim is to develop an understanding of intelligence, learning, memory, language, and the workings of the human brain by modelling and implementing aspects of these concepts in the computer.
+With the availability of faster workstations and sophisticated robotic hardware, machine intelligence methods can find more widespread applications.
+This course will address applications and systems where machine intelligence methods can lead to significant advancements, often surprising solutions, and sometimes triumphal success.

-2. Students to understand and implement examples of machine learning methods.
+2. Demonstrate their understanding and apply examples of machine learning methods.

-3. Students to obtain an overview of past and current developments in machine intelligence.
+3. Explain past and current developments in machine intelligence.

-4. Students to develop the ability to project towards future developments of the field including possible ethical implications in areas such as data mining and robotics.
+4. Demonstrate the ability to project towards future developments of the field including possible ethical implications in areas such as data mining and robotics.as data mining and robotics.

 Equivalent to a completed 2nd year Bachelor of Computer Science